vlang/v/vlib/x/vweb/README.md

 └── main.v
 ```

-If we want to have all the documents inside the `static` to be publicly accessible we can
+If we want all the documents inside the `static` sub-directory to be publicly accessible we can
 use `handle_static`.

 > **Note:**
 > vweb will recursively search the folder you mount; all the files inside that folder
-> will be publically available.
+> will be publicly available.

 *main.v*
 ```v